Lewis Hamilton: Helmet

 From a young age, Hamilton's helmet throughout his karting years was predominantly yellow with blue, green and red ribbons.
 In later years, a white ring was added and the ribbons were moved forward to make room for logos and advertisement space.
 Hamilton continued to run a yellow design throughout the early stages of his Formula One career, but in 2014 decided to switch to a white design with three red ribbons on the side.
 In 2016, Hamilton added three stars beneath the ribbons, representing each of his World Drivers' Championships.
 Hamilton selected his helmet design from fan submissions in 2017; the winning design used a white and yellow base colour with red and orange details.
 Over the following seasons, Hamilton began a tradition of adding more stars to his helmet upon winning each title.
-Having switched back to a 2014-inspired white-and-red design in 2018, Hamilton opted a different colour palette in 2020, which used matte black as base colour with purple details; he later added a Black Lives Matter emblem to the lid, in support of the movement.
+Having switched back to a 2014-inspired white-and-red design in 2018, Hamilton opted for a different colour palette in 2020, which used matte black as base colour with purple details; he later added a Black Lives Matter emblem to the lid, in support of the movement.
 In 2022, he moved to a fluorescent yellow design, retaining the purple details and championship stars.
-Upon signing with Ferrari in 2025, Hamilton reverted to a design reminiscent of the early stages of his Formula One career, featuring yellow as the base color along with red accents and championship stars, complemented by the Ferrari emblem replacing the Mercedes logo.
+Upon signing with Ferrari in 2025, Hamilton reverted to a design reminiscent of the early stages of his Formula One career, featuring yellow as the base colour along with red accents and championship stars, complemented by the Ferrari emblem replacing the Mercedes logo.